8 Best Alternatives to Sling TV to Live Stream TV

 When it comes to streaming services, Sling TV is a well-oiled machine.
 Well-known and supported, it has long been a leader in the cord-cutting space.

-While the Sling TV channel lineup has made it a popular choice among many cord cutters, not all are satisfied.
+While the channel lineup has made it a popular choice among many cord cutters, not all are satisfied.
 It does offer popular channels like ESPN and HGTV without the expensive cost of cable, but some want to explore Sling TV competitors.

 Despite its $25 per month price tag, many people find its channel packages confusing and are looking for a simpler alternative.
 Before diving in to those, it’s worth highlighting what there is to love, and hate, about Sling TV.

 Here’s what subscribers like about Sling TV:

 - Easy to use menu and channel guide